-The quest for Learner has led me from one oasis of fellowship to the next, across a Tartar steppe of blazing solitude without end.
-At each way station I rested a while, refreshed by tenders of solicitude and support from a handful of friends.
+The quest for Learner has led me from one oasis of fellowship to the next, across a Tartar steppe of endless blazing solitude.
+At each way station I rested for a while, refreshed by tenders of support from a handful of friends.
 Then I resumed my dismal trek.

-In The Language Instinct, Peter Pinker says he never met anyone uninterested in his topic of passion.
+In The Language Instinct, Peter Pinker says he never met anyone who wasn’t in his topic of passion.
 I cannot admit as much.
-Passive indifference begot active antagonism, the moment I interrupted routine patter with Learner’s discontent.
+Passive indifference begot active antagonism the moment I interrupted routine patter with Learner’s discontent.

 I have a genius for stirring ire.
-I speak just as much truth to absolute power and as to powerless apathy, defying each of them.
+I speak the same truth to absolute power and to feeble apathy, defying each of them in turn.
 Sexual harassment would not have triggered such bitter confrontations.
 My wife Linda suggested it was not so much what I said that bought me trouble, but how I said it.
 Perhaps.
-This work would never have seen the light of day without her heartfelt support if at times bemused.
+This work would never have appeared without her heartfelt support if at times bemused.
 Ah, my beloved manuscript widow!

 I’m proud of my family and friends: Learner role models all.
-Many others furthered this work in their own manner, even if they knew not what they did.
+Many others furthered this work in their own unique way, even if without knowing.

 I owe special thanks to the foreign volunteers and kibbutznikim (Israeli collective farmers) at Kibbutzim Evron and Dorot.
 And to our Palestinian hosts, whose birthright is Peace.
 To our distant ancestors from those ancient domains: Hominids, Pagans, Jews, Christians, Muslims and all those in between: the ultimate survivors of God’s wrath.

-I’ve been gifted with many offerings: Plutarch’s passion, Voltaire’s star-field enlightenment, Ursula Le Guin’s The Dispossessed, John Brunner’s Stand on Zanzibar and The Sheep Look Up, the Dupuy Brothers’ Encyclopedia of Military History, Carroll Quigley’s Weapon Systems & Political Stability, and Mortimer Adler’s How to Think about War and Peace.
+I’ve been given many gifts: Plutarch’s passion, Voltaire’s star-field enlightenment, Ursula Le Guin’s The Dispossessed, John Brunner’s Stand on Zanzibar and The Sheep Look Up, the Dupuy Brothers’ Encyclopedia of Military History, Carroll Quigley’s Weapon Systems & Political Stability, and Mortimer Adler’s How to Think about War and Peace.

 My thanks to Lewis Dartnell for his book, The Knowledge: How to Rebuild our World from Scratch, The Penguin Press, New York, NY, 2014.
 And elegant and compact work filled with hope and despair, packed with solid, vital instructions.
 A must-read for every thoughtful Learner.
-Even though the categorical veto of its recommendations is at the end of the Learner chapter “Is Ecology Constitutional?”
+Notwithstanding that a categorical veto of his counsel is written into the end of the Learner chapter “Is Ecology Constitutional?”

 I used to draw sanity supplements from The Nation magazine.
-I had to give it up eventually, thanks to its galling rejection of my project or any other of significant transformation, for that matter.
+I had to give it up eventually, thanks to its galling rejection of my project, or any other of significant transformation for that matter.
 Like other American “liberals,” its editors whine endlessly about things they refuse to change.
 They and their peers in The Progressive, Dissent, Z, Harpers, Utne Reader, Mother Jones and other Anglo-Saxon periodicals that dare call themselves Leftist or Progressive despite their stuffy, middle-of-the-road fainéantise (faynayonteez, “best do nothing”).
-As things get worse, they whine about more and more tragedies and scandals in print and matching numbers of horror-struck subscribers pay them to whine.
+Insofar things get worse, they whine about more and more tragedies and scandals in print while matching numbers of horror-struck subscribers pay them to whine.
 Yeah!
-If things improved significantly, their “don’t-touch-it!” critique would go out of business.
-In the long run, their combination of meddlesome meliorists and atomistic progressives winds up rubber-stamping the worst damage.
+If things improved significantly, their “don’t-touch-it!” style critique would go out of business.
+In the long run, their forum of meddlesome meliorists and atomistic progressives winds up rubber-stamping the worst carnage.

 There are only two political parties in America: Conservative and Reactionary: Democrats who haven’t had a good idea in six decades or adopted anyone else’s in three, and Republicans who’ve never met a bad idea they didn’t love.
-Bad ideas that the Democrats never manage to resist, as if by black magic or some veiled urge (well-funded) to see Republican projects succeed with their anonymous backing.
-We are trapped between these political mercenaries: the tyrants and the hypocrites.
+Bad ones that the Democrats never manage to resist, as if by black magic or some veiled urge (well-funded) to see Republican projects succeed with their anonymous backing.
+We remain pinned between these political mercenaries: the kleptocrats and the hypocrites.

 Take your pick.

-The principal difference between them is that Democrats have trouble opting between good policies and bad, while Republicans, between bad policies and illegal ones.
+The principal difference between them is that Democrats have trouble telling the difference between good and bad policies, while Republicans, between bad policies and illegal ones.
 Bipartisanship is achieved when they agree on policies akimbo between bad and illegal.

-The editorial formula of The Nation (if there ever was one; it remains carefully obscured) entails a perpetual fumbling of the initiative in favor of the reactionaries.
+The editorial formula of The Nation (if there ever was one; it remains carefully obscure) entails the perpetual fumble of the initiative in favor of the reactionaries.
 Handover, period.
 America’s political quagmire bears out my conclusion.
 So-called Progressives are more to blame for the sewage backflow of American politics, than the reactionaries themselves.
-We could easily dismiss those stupid, stupid reactionaries; but the subtle monopoly and sabotage by “liberal leadership” of progressive ideals is a paralytic of fearsome potency.
+We could easily dismiss those stupid, stupid reactionaries; but the subtle monopoly and sabotage of progressive ideals by “liberal leadership” is a paralytic of fearsome potency.

 With such friends, who needs enemies?

-Many people and publications have confirmed one or more of my conclusions, even if they took no heed to the subtext of their words, intentions and deeds.
+Many people and publications have confirmed one or more of my conclusions, even if they took no heed to the subtext of their words, motives and deeds.

-Until we mass-produce World Peace, our history offers us no more benefit than that offered by the average psychopath who declares himself our evangelist, führer (leader), champion or moral arbiter.
+Until we mass-produce World Peace, our history offers us no more benefit than that offered by the average psychopath who declares himself our next governor.

 I am grateful to Govind Naidu, Professor of Political Science at the University of Alaska, Anchorage.
-Onto his desk the mails fluttered my unsolicited little manuscript at its earliest stage.
+Onto his desk the mails fluttered my unsolicited little manuscript.
 His thought-provoking reply galvanized this odd quest of mine.
-After one ephemeral telephone call, I settled for his unique inspiration.
+After one ephemeral phone call, I settled for his unique inspiration.

 My best friends Doug Dean and Paul Lackman plowed through rough drafts of this text and offered me many more suggestions than their few attributions suggest—Doug, from first drafts until his regretted demise so painfully long ago, and Paul more recently.